IgorCreator/elevate-labs-assignment/README_TASKS_TRACKING.md

 - [ ] 9.6 Add admin endpoints for managing games and users
 - [ ] 9.7 Add more robust logging and monitoring
 - [ ] 9.8 Support for additional authentication providers (OAuth, etc.)
+- [ ] 9.9 Review test coverage and improve it above 95%
+- [ ] 9.10 Implement rate limiting and brute-force protection on login endpoint